Toshakhana case: IHC reserves verdict on Imran’s plea seeking cancellation of arrest warrants

 “What will happen when you bring 2,000 people along with you to court?
 How did Benazir Bhutto die?”
 Justice Farooq asked.

 He inquired if the PTI lawyers were ready to give an undertaking that Imran wanted to appear before the court.
 “You are still not ready to appear in court.
-Be fair with the system, don’t make fun of it,” Justice Farooq asserted.
+Be fair with the system, don’t make a joke of it,” Justice Farooq asserted.

 At that, Islamabad Advocate General Jahangir Khan Jadoon said: “Here, they are talking about security threats while Imran is preparing for an elections rally.”